ops-center/grafana-dashboards/elasticsearch/README.md

 #### 1. Install Prometheus Stack

 Install Prometheus stack if you haven't done it already.
-You can use [kube-prometheus-stack](https://artifacthub.io/packages/helm/prometheus-community/kube-prometheus-stack) which installs the necessary components required for the Postgres Grafana dashboards.
+You can use [kube-prometheus-stack](https://artifacthub.io/packages/helm/prometheus-community/kube-prometheus-stack) which installs the necessary components required for the Elasticsearch Grafana dashboards.

 #### 2. Install Panopticon